rblades/dhworkbook_master/docs/module-1/Exercises.md

 ## Exercise 4: A detailed look at using git on the command line

 At its heart, git is a way of taking 'snapshots' of the current state of a folder, and saving those snapshots in sequence.
-(For an excellent brief presentation on git, visit [Alice Bartlett's presentation on git](https://speakerdeck.com/alicebartlett/git-for-humans); Bartlett is a senior developer for the Financial Times).
+(For an excellent brief presentation on git, visit [Alice Bartlett's presentation on the subject](https://speakerdeck.com/alicebartlett/git-for-humans); Bartlett is a senior developer for the Financial Times).
 In git's lingo, as stated earlier, a folder on your computer is known as a repository or repo.
 This sequence of snapshots in total lets you see how your project unfolded over time.
 Each time you wish to take a snapshot, you make a `commit`.
 A commit is a git command to take a snapshot of the entire repository.
 Thus, your folder we discussed above, with its proliferation of documents becomes:

 ```
 |-project